rubnvp/virtual-dom-example/README.md

 # Virtual DOM example code

-Code from the demo "How a Virtual DOM works?" in the JSDay 2018
+Code from the demo "How a Virtual DOM works?" in the JSDay 2018 and Commit Conf 2018

 ![screensot demo](screenshot-demo.jpg "Screenshot Demo")